PrithivirajDamodaran/ZSIC/README.md

-# Zero Shot Multilingual Image Classification and More
+# Zero Shot Image Classification but more

 ### Usage